 The fruits drop to the rainforest floor, and this is where the cassowary enters the story.
 Southern Cassowaries (Casuarius casuarius johnsonii) eat fruits, like that of the Fan Palm, that are too large to be eaten by other species.
 By dispersing seeds they’re essential in the longevity of Fan Palm populations.

 Fan palms have low seedling numbers, typically only 50 to 500 per hectare.4 Even in good conditions it's known to be a slow-growing plant.

 This also means that edge effects in fragmented remnants is a serious management challenge.
-Feral pigs also pose a problem: they plough up the ground underneath fan palms, disturbing the forest floor and affecting seedling recruitment.
+Feral pigs also pose a problem: they plough up the ground underneath Fan Palms, disturbing the forest floor and damaging seedlings.